 - 1 Lb.
 Noodles cooked and washed under cold/iced water (preferably Korean Noodles for jjajangmyun)

 - 1 small Korean cucumber cut into matchsticks for garnish

 - Drizzle with Sesame oil *if desired

-- Cut all the ingredients, and place them on the plate close by.
-Start with Smoked pork Jowl, saute in the pan/wok for a minute or two, just when it start to release the fat, add boneless pork ribs, season with a pinch of salt; stir until done.
+Cut all the ingredients, and place them on the plate close by.
+Start with Smoked Pork Jowl, saute in the pan/wok for a minute or two, just when it starts to release the fat, add boneless pork ribs, season with a pinch of salt; stir until done.
 Take it out on the paper-towel and spill the rest of the fat, leaving behind just a glossy oily pan/wok.

 In the same pan/wok, add vegetables, (one by one, not all at once) starting with onion, saute for a few minutes, then add garlic, stir, then add other vegetables stir for a minute each before adding the other vegetable, cook/stir fry for a good 5 minutes.